 \subsection{Background}

-Functional magnetic resonance imaging (fMRI), that consists of a series of volumetric brain MRI samples, has been explored in various contexts for insights into brain function \cite{fmri_apps}.
-The signal acquired, that being blood-oxygen-level-dependent (BOLD) data, is used as a proxy for neural activity that impacts hemodynamics at a voxel level.
+Functional magnetic resonance imaging (fMRI), which consists of a series of volumetric brain MRI scans, has been explored in various contexts to provide insights into brain function \cite{fmri_apps}.
+The signal acquired, namely blood-oxygen-level-dependent (BOLD) data, is used as a proxy for neural activity that impacts hemodynamics at the voxel level.
 Resting-state fMRI (rs-fMRI) is a neuroimaging technique that measures spontaneous brain activity by detecting regional differences in cerebral blood flow while a person is not performing any explicit task under the scanner.
 It is important because it reveals patterns of functional connectivity between brain regions, providing insights into brain organization and various neurological or psychiatric conditions \cite{fmri}.
 These patterns indicate correlated brain activations that can reflect physiological changes in the brain \cite{rsfmri1, rsfmri2}.
-Recent works have focused on identifying neurological diseases using machine learning models based on functional connectivity \cite{disease1, disease2}, which is a technique that measures correlations of BOLD activity among brain regions.
-Further, various works have shown that the default mode network (DMN), a collection of brain regions active when a person is not performing a specific task in rs-fMRI, consists of a baseline state that involves self-referential processing and internal directed cognition \cite{dmn1, dmn2}.
-In this work, we explore whether the default mode network plays a significant role in cognitive impairment through behavior score prediction.
+Recent work has focused on identifying neurological diseases using machine learning models based on functional connectivity \cite{disease1, disease2}, a technique that measures correlations in BOLD activity among brain regions.
+Further, various studies have shown that the default mode network (DMN), a collection of brain regions active when a person is not performing a specific task in rs-fMRI, constitutes a baseline state that involves self-referential processing and internally directed cognition \cite{dmn1, dmn2}.
+In this work, we explore whether the default mode network plays a significant role in cognitive impairment by predicting behavior scores.